AlaTomKing/alatomking.github.io/README.md

 i consider myself as an developer now, because i try to learn to be versatile around platforms i like. so i am technically still a video game developer, but now i am also a web developer: front end and back end.

 ## what does 'alatomking' stand for?
-the name came from minecraft pocket edition in late 2016 because i tried to make my username green i was called alatom without the king the a in ala makes the text green if u add dis symbol <kbd>§</kbd> in front of it the l makes the text <b>bold</b>
+the name came from minecraft pocket edition in late 2016 because i tried to make my name green and bold i was called alatom without the king the a in ala makes the text green if u add dis symbol <kbd>§</kbd> in front of it the l makes the text <b>bold</b>
 i added another a after the l on accident its supposed to be a green bold tom but it showed up like alatom without this symbol <kbd>§</kbd>
 i also think i made the first a capital idk why

+expected result:

+<span style="color: blue; font-weight: bold">Tom</span>

+actual result:

+AlaTom

 the name 'alatom' came completly on accident and i decided to keep it